Montmorency/wolfdvd/README.md

 ```
     python import_imdb.py new_titles.pckl title_database.pckl
 ```
-The tex files for printing the pdfs in the lodge are generated using
+Tex files for printing pdf lists of the library can be generated using:
 ```
    python import_list.py title_database.pckl
 ```